apallavicini/PLANiTS/README.md

 ## Repository content

-"ITSx-databases.zip" contains the three databases in QIIME format.
+"PLANiTS_29-03-2020.zip" contains the three databases in QIIME format and SINTAX format.